Inside: a closer look at keeping joy in hard parenting seasons

 In our homes, our sacrifice means sewing into our family bond, putting love and connection above all else, and creating a family culture where our children can trust us to understand what they’re growing through (even when that’s hard for us to execute).
 Not only does that bring them closer to us, but it also shows them the love of God.
 It gives them a picture to compare to the savior and loving Father we’re trying to teach them about.

 Thank God, He’s in our corner!
 Because without Him, that would be a tall (and impossible) order.
-But with Him, we have the grace to learn and grow.
+But with Him, we have the grace (the ability through His divine influence on our hearts) to learn and grow.

 (And I have mercy for letting a bad attitude get the better of me!)